int3code/LuaDKP/docs/LuaDKP_vs_other_addons.md

 - Ditch ingame score lists!
 Do not force every raid member to have your addon installed just to view scores.
 - Generate single-file HTML reports instead!
 Upload to Discord!
 Or a website.

-Doing this, you get a fully functional DKP system that has 3,000 lines of code.
-Compare that to a *certain other* DKP addon that has 18,000 lines of code. ;-)
+Doing this, you get a fully functional DKP system that has 3,000 lines of code, making it rather easy to maintain.
+Compare this to other DKP addons that may have as many as 18,000 lines of code.